 What Is Social Equity in Cannabis?

-Social equity has become a new term of understanding for most since the recent turmoil’s within America.
+Social equity has become a new term of understanding for most since the recent social equality turmoil’s within America.

 The one common denominator we see within the cannabis retail space is the lack of equity brands within shelf space.
 As we fully support other social equity brands fighting for the opportunity to thrive within the industry.
 We must assure social equity brands do not get locked out of the cannabis space within all aspects.